 This information is important for investors since you’ll have different taxation depending on the legal structure.
 Describe whether you’re an LLC, C-Corp, S-Corp, Sole proprietor, or in partnership.
-Don’t forget to mention who owns the company and what equity belongs to each founder.
+Don’t forget to mention who owns the company and what technical co-founder equity.

 Company’s mission and principles

 Be creative when writing this section.
 Come up with one or two sentences that perfectly describes your company’s goals and principles.